-State Agencies must follow all state guidelines at all times.
-During times of emergency situations, as either declared by the Governor or as determined by your Agency, expenditures may be incurred which will not necessarily be in accordance with state guidelines, but required given the circumstances.
+State Agencies must always follow all state guidelines.
+During times of emergency situations, as either declared by the Governor or as determined by your Agency, expenditures may be incurred which will not necessarily be in accordance with state guidelines but required given the circumstances.